-software-only OT/ICS asset discovery
+Software-only active OT/ICS asset discovery that scales

-Identify, inventory, and manage your digital OT/ICS assets without installing a ton of network appliances
+Beyond passive sniffing: Identify, inventory, and manage your digital OT/ICS assets without installing a ton of network appliances

 Now you can discover OT devices just like IT asset management products used to for the IT side.
 All that using a small-footprint, software-only technology that supports routing and slashes deployment cost.

 – Hardware make & model

 – Installed operating system or firmware version